onyx998/army2cyber/index.md

 ---
 layout: home
-title: onyx998
+title: home-page
 ---

-# Welcome to Army2Cyber - INDEX
+# Welcome to army2cyber

 Hello and welcome to my blog, **army2cyber**!
 Here, I document my journey of transitioning from military service to a career in cybersecurity.
 This blog serves as a personal consolidation of my learning experiences, course progress, and insights gained along the way.